dhavalyouknow/Network-Traffic-Analyzer/README.md

-# Network Traffic Analyzer
+**🛰️ Network Traffic Analyzer**

-A lightweight and efficient tool to monitor, capture, and analyze network traffic in real time.
-This project is designed for learning, research, and security analysis purposes, providing clear insights into network activity.
+A lightweight Python-based tool to capture, analyze, and log network traffic in real time.

-🚀 **Features**
+This project was built to practice network security concepts, protocol analysis, and traffic monitoring, inspired by tools like Wireshark.

+**📌 Features**

-Capture live network packets (using libraries like scapy/socket).
+Capture live network packets on a chosen interface.

-Filter packets by protocol (TCP, UDP, ICMP, HTTP, etc.).
+Filter traffic by protocol (ICMP, TCP, UDP, DNS, etc.).

-Extract source and destination IP addresses, ports, and payload data.

-Real-time packet statistics (sent/received counts, packet sizes, bandwidth usage).

-Simple command-line interface (CLI) for easy usage.
+Extract key details (source IP, destination IP, protocol, packet size).

-Export results to CSV/JSON for further analysis.
+Export captured packets into CSV/JSON for further analysis.

-📌 **Use Cases**

-Learning how network protocols work.

-Security researchers analyzing suspicious traffic.

-Developers debugging network communication.

-Students practicing cybersecurity and networking concepts.

-⚙️ **Tech Stack**

-Language: Python (recommended)

-Libraries: Scapy / Socket / Pandas (for data analysis)

-OS Support: Linux, macOS, Windows
+Display real-time traffic stats on the terminal.

+**🖼️ Demo – Wireshark Validation**

+Before implementing the analyzer, I validated packet capture using Wireshark.
+The screenshot below shows ICMP echo requests/replies being captured between a local machine and an external server:

+This demonstrates successful detection of packet exchanges, which I later replicated with my Python analyzer.

-🛠️ **How It Works**
+**⚙️ How It Works**

-The tool listens on a selected network interface.
+The tool listens to a network interface (e.g., wlan0, eth0).

-Captured packets are decoded to extract key information.
+Captured packets are inspected for protocol type and IP details.

-Data is displayed in real time and stored for offline analysis.
+Data is printed live and optionally saved to a file.